-The characters continue to rotate throughout your meal… so for example, at the Crystal Palace Character Meal at the Magic Kingdom Park, you may see Pooh first, then Piglet, then Eeyore, then Tigger.
+For example, at the Crystal Palace Character Meal at the Magic Kingdom Park, you may see Pooh first, then Piglet, then Eeyore, then Tigger.

-Eating lunch or dinner, AND being able to take photos with all your favourite characters WITHOUT having to stand and waste time in a queue… worth every cent.
+Eating lunch or dinner, AND being able to take photos with all your favourite characters WITHOUT having to stand and waste time in a queue is worth every cent!

-Book on the dining plan and it’s even more affordable and doesn’t everyone love a good buffet?
+Book on the Disney dining plan and it’s even more affordable.

-Side note: the food at all our character meals was superb.
-Delicious, a huge variety of choice, fresh.
-The kids ‘buffet’ always included macaroni and cheese if you needed it, but in my opinion was a bit junk-foody and bland BUT the kids were allowed to eat from the normal buffet in any case.
+The kids buffet at Disney World restaurants always included macaroni and cheese if you needed it, but in my opinion was a bit junk-foody and bland BUT the kids were allowed to eat from the normal buffet in any case.

 So did I. (Along with a sampling of every dessert on offer.)

-Tip.
-20: Akershus Castle with the Princesses.
+No. 20: Akershus Royal Banquet Hall Castle at Epcot with the Princesses.

-Cinderella, Ariel from Little Mermaid, Snow White, and Aurora (Sleeping Beauty) walked around the castle, greeting each table one by one as we ate.
+Cinderella, Ariel from Little Mermaid, Snow White, and Aurora (Sleeping Beauty) walked around the castle, greeting each table, one by one, as we ate.

 Later in the proceedings, the princesses gathered for a special dance and all the children were invited to tag along behind their favourite princess for a little waltz.